P1ntas/Computer-Security-Foundations/LOGBOOK4.md

         print(link + f"\n{RST}")
 ````

 By running this python script, we were able to gain access to an admin account.
-Afterwards, we just needed to go to  http://ctf-fsi.fe.up.pt:5001/wp-admin/edit.php to  find  the flag{e78dd1ba649539b0104483b1e9c37ff0}.
+Afterwards, we just needed to go to  http://ctf-fsi.fe.up.pt:5001/wp-admin/edit.php to  find  the flag{please don't bother me}.